Adobe XD vs Sketch vs Figma vs InVision – 2021 Comparison

 Image: Sketch – Material Kit Pro

 Sketch has a big loss here because it is only available for Mac users.
 And as such, it lets tools like Figma and Adobe XD innovate beyond the basic necessities.
-Also, in terms of design tools, Adobe XD provides a robust set of responsive while Sketch doesn’t have this feature built-in, but it has many plugins.
+Also, in terms of design tools, Adobe software provides a robust set of responsive while Sketch doesn’t have this feature built-in, but it has many plugins.
 If your tool does something better than the other, it is often enough of a reason to switch over.
 The browser-based approach, that Figma has taken, is also something to behold.

 After all, first is Figma, second is Sketch, third is Adobe XD and fourth is InVision Studio.